The IDS (Indian Day Schools) Claims Assistance Program:

-- Based on overall national community plan, conducts outreach to validate and secure regional session commitments and dates, with support from National Community Relations and Urban Strategy Lead;
+- Based on overall national community plan, conduct outreach to validate and secure regional session commitments and dates, with support from National Community Relations and Urban Strategy Lead;

-- Develops and implements regional project plan per national plan;
+- Develop and implement regional project plan per national plan;

-- Travels to communities early to meet with community members with the purpose of engagement to tailor the the communications strategy and session delivery to the community;
+- When possible, travel to communities early to meet with community members with the purpose of engagement to tailor the communications strategy and session delivery to the community;

-- Represents regional team at national team meetings;
+- Represent regional team at national team meetings;

-- Lead community engagement sessions when in community, responsible for communicating program information to community members and overseeing local program implementation;
+- Communicate program information to community members and overseeing local program implementation;

-- Provides strategic counsel to the national and regional project teams as required (e.g., trouble shooting, risk management, etc.)
+- Provide strategic counsel to the national and regional project teams as required (e.g., trouble shooting, risk management, etc.)

-- Works with National Director and regional team to develop and implement improvements to the process based on ongoing evaluation and learnings in a nationally consistent, but regionally-relevant manner;
+- Work with National Director and regional team to develop and implement improvements to the process based on ongoing evaluation and learnings in a nationally consistent, but regionally-relevant manner;

-- Ensures project staff are aware of and can access available mental health resources, when needed.
+- Ensure project staff are aware of and can access available mental health resources, when needed.

 ** ATTENDS MOST REGIONAL SESSIONS**